Post-Judgment Collections For After Your Court Victory

 On some occasions, we may also pursue post-judgment litigation against individual defendants by filing complaints for wage garnishment.
 If a court is agreeable to order a wage garnishment against your debtor, their employer must legally comply, making this an extremely effective tactic when your debtor refuses to pay.
 We also pursue litigation against corporate defendants seeking receivership to liquidate or sell their business.

 Yet another method we can employ in the service of post-judgment collections is supplementary process.

-Supplementary process is a relatively inexpensive new action which forces the debtor into court for an asset examination and a payment order.
+Supplementary process is a relatively inexpensive new action that forces the debtor into court for an asset examination and a payment order.
 If the debtor fails to appear for the examination or comply with the court’s payment order, the court can issue a capias warrant, or bench warrant, for the debtor’s arrest.